 Confused by debt payoff strategies?
 Not anymore!

-You know you need to do it!
-That doesn’t make it any easier to start!
+You know you need to do it, but that doesn’t make it any easier to start.
 You think, “what if it doesn’t work?”
 Worse yet, “What if I fail?”
-These harsh words that do nothing but make you feel bad!
+These harsh words do nothing but make you feel bad!
 Stop it!

 Tell me, how would you feel if you were able to get out of debt?
 Once and for all?!
 Relieved?
 You bet!
 Damn proud of yourself?
 I’ll be cheering you on too!
 Feeling good as hell?
 You bet Lizzo!

-Let’s dig into the top two debt payoff strategies for getting yourself rid of your debt!
-After reading this post, you’ll know which to choose and have the tools to get started today!
+Let’s go through the two main debt payoff strategies and figure out the best way to get rid of debt for you!
+After reading this post, you’ll know which method to choose and have the tools to get started today!

 America the great (debt pit)